AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-word-doc-markup-not-appearing.md

 ---
-title: "Proofs: Proofs created from Word documents do not include comments or markup"
+title: 'Proofs: Proofs created from Word documents do not include comments or markup'
-description: "When a user creates a proof from a Word document that includes markup or embedded comments, the proof does not include the comments or markup.
-This may occur even though previous versions of the proof do include the comments or markup."
+description: When a user creates a proof from a Word document that includes markup or embedded comments, the proof does not include the comments or markup.
+This may occur even though previous versions of the proof do include the comments or markup.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 4769da97-83b1-45d1-b1fd-8377815ccbec
 ---
 # Proofs: Proofs created from Word documents do not include comments or markup

 >[!NOTE]